 Additionally, research organization Gallup found that remote workers also feel more connected to their employers.
 In effect they are empowered, sensing that their opinions matter and feel linked to the organization’s mission and purpose.

 Did you know that a new cubicle costs about $3,500?
-Used cubiles go for one-third to half that cost.
-More modern, better constructed work stations and office partitions can go for much, much more.
+Used cubicles go for one-third to half that cost.
+More modern, better constructed workstations and office partitions can go for much, much more.

 But the money businesses save by hiring remote executive assistants extend beyond the initial outlay for a cube.
 There are also other hard assets, like furniture and office supplies.
 Associated expenses for on-site employees—particularly for “best-in-class” employers, can include utilities (lighting, heat and air), parking, snacks, beverages, meals, on-site childcare, on-site work-life amenities (car detailing, dry clean services), and even on-site wellness and fitness amenities.